awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 <a name="rds-provisioned-iops-storage-range-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)

+The ratio of IOPS to allocated storage \(in GiB\) must be from 1–50 on RDS for SQL Server, and 0\.5–50 on other RDS DB engines\.

 **Note**
- For SQL Server, the maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, m5d, r5, r5b, r5d, and z1d instance types\.
+ For SQL Server, the maximum 64,000 IOPS is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, m5d, r5, r5b, r5d, and z1d instance types\.
 Other instance families guarantee performance up to 32,000 IOPS\.
-For Oracle, the maximum IOPS of 256,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the r5b instance type\.
-Other instance families guarantee performance up to 80,000 IOPS\.
 For PostgreSQL, the maximum IOPS on the db\.m5\.8xlarge, db\.m5\.16xlarge, db\.r5\.8xlarge, and db\.r5\.16xlarge instance classes is 40,000\.

 **Important**